 Exploration and evaluation expenditure \$

-At 1 January 2020 246,895

-Additions 30,000

-At 31 December 2020 276,895

 At 1 January 2021 276,895

 Additions 53,949

 At 31 December 2021 330,844

+At 1 January 2022 330,844

+Additions 16,156

+At 31 December 2022 347,000

 Exploration and evaluation expenditure relates to the Bighorn and Redcastle properties on the Idaho Cobalt Belt in Idaho, USA.
-The Bighorn property is owned by Salmon Canyon Resources Inc. The Redcastle property is owned by Borah Resources Inc. Both companies are wholly owned subsidiaries of the parent entity, and are both registered and domiciled in Idaho.
-The Redcastle property is subject to an Earn-In Agreement with First Cobalt Idaho, a wholly owned subsidiary of Electra Battery Materials Corporation (formerly First Cobalt Corporation) of Toronto, Canada (see also note 16).
+The Bighorn property is owned by Salmon Canyon Resources Inc. The Redcastle property is owned by Borah Resources Inc. Both companies are wholly owned subsidiaries of KPX Holdings Inc, a wholly owned subsidiary of the parent entity, and each of which are registered and domiciled in Idaho.
+The Redcastle property is subject to an Earn-In Agreement with First Cobalt Idaho, a wholly owned subsidiary of Electra Battery Materials Corporation of Toronto, Canada (see also note 16).